 A massive difference in a single word

 Although the difference between’ weight’ and ‘fat’ seems trivial, it’s actually huge.

 By focusing on losing fat instead of just weight you are doing your body an enormous favour.

 You are taking a different, qualitative approach, and instead of just losing a certain amount of kilograms, you will achieve something much greater, which is body recomposition.

 This means that the overall structure of your body will change.

+The result?
 You’ll look slim and toned.
 Not just ‘skinny-fat’.